 For the choice "Letter-Graded," the default result is letter grading only (students would not be able to petition for pass/no-pass grading).
-This may be suitable for major courses when faculty know that most universities expect students to complete the courses with a letter grade only.
-But if the course is GE or stand-alone and you would like to give students the option to petition for pass/no pass grading, then select "Student Option- Letter/Pass" from the next CIM field (Alternate grading methods).
+This may be suitable for major or transfer GE courses when faculty know that most universities expect students to complete the courses with a letter grade only.
+But if the course is nontransferable (e.g., basic skills or noncredit) and you would like to give students the option to petition for pass/no pass grading, then select "Student Option- Letter/Pass" AND "Pass/No Pass Grading" from the next CIM field (Alternate grading methods).